Visiting Kirstenbosch Botanical Garden Cape Town, South Africa by JetSettingFools.com

 Visiting Kirstenbosch Botanical Garden: Silver trees glisten and shimmer in the sunlight

-The Boekenhout Trail is one of the best forested treks in the park.
+The Boekenhout Trail is one of the best forested treks.
 Enveloped in trees – of which the Cape Beech tree is the most significant – the hike is one of the short (yet moderate) trails at Kirstenbosch.

 Braille Trail and Fragrance Garden